-You can withdraw your consent by contacting our Data Protection Officer at email@example.com or using the contact details stated in section 15 / 16.
+You can withdraw your consent by contacting our Data Protection Officer at email@example.com or using the contact details lower down this page.
 If you change your mind about agreeing to us processing your personal data, this will not have any effect on the lawfulness of any processing we have carried out before you changed your mind.

 Your personal data will also be processed on the basis that we need this information to fulfil our obligations under the contract we have entered into with you by introducing you to a solar panel provider offering solar panel services.

 We have a legitimate interest in processing your data (i.e. to share your solar panel enquiry with our panel of solar panel providers) to obtain the solar panel services you have applied for.

 It also includes processing your data for ID protection and tracing purposes such as Credit Reference and Fraud Prevention.
 This is in relation to appropriate agencies which are listed below..

 You can object to us processing your data in this way by contacting our Data Protection Officer at firstname.lastname@example.org or using the contact details stated lower on this page..

 If you are required to telephone us using the specified telephone numbers on our website under the Contact or advertising/marketing correspondence then your call may be recorded for training, quality and regulatory purposes.
 We pride ourselves in complete customer care and this gives us the opportunity to continuously improve and monitor our customer experience.

 We may want to make contact with you at some point in order to keep you informed regarding offers on products or services which we think you may find of interest, this contact will be made via telephone, email, SMS, automated messages.